 Actual costs may be higher than the Expected Family Contribution (EFC).
 The EFC is not the price you pay.
 Financial aid packages usually include loans, which have to be repaid, and there may also be unmet need.
 Some colleges use two different EFCs, one for federal and state aid and another for the college's own funds.
 Often the price you pay is much higher than the expected family contribution.
-On the other hand, the amount you pay will probably be lower than the overall cost of attendance
+On the other hand, the amount you pay will probably be lower than the overall cost of attendance.

 Inconsistent cost of attendance information.
 Colleges may use different definitions of the cost of attendance.
-Some colleges only report direct costs, which are usually billed by the college, while some report both direct and indirect costs.
+Some colleges don't even include the cost of attendance on the award letter.
+Others report just direct costs, which are usually billed by the college, while some report both direct and indirect costs.
 You can find detailed cost information in the college's catalog or on its web site.
-Make sure you have current figures for each of the major costs, including tuition, required fees, room and board, textbooks, supplies, travel and transportation, personal expenses such as student health insurance and dependent care, and technology such as a computer.
+Make sure you have current figures for each of the major costs, including tuition and required fees, room and board, textbooks, supplies, travel and transportation, personal expenses, a computer and, if relevant, student health insurance and dependent care (e.g., childcare or eldercare).